We hand-pick antiques for our readers. If you buy something featured on this page, we may earn a small commission.

 Common Depression Glass Patterns

-Cameo / Ballerin
+Cameo / Ballerina

 Company: Anchor Hocking Glass Company